Writing A Literary Analysis Through The Lens Of A Quotation

 • Representative of the author's style: Consider the author's distinctive writing style, voice, and use of literary devices.
 Does the quote exemplify these stylistic choices?
 Does it showcase the author's unique perspective or philosophical leanings?

 Let's illustrate this with an example.
 If analyzing Shakespeare's Hamlet, instead of choosing a well-known line like "To be or not to be," you might focus on a seemingly less obvious quote that reveals Hamlet's internal conflict and his complex relationship with his mother.
-For example, a quote like, “Frailty, thy name is woman!” could be a strong starting point, opening the door to discuss gender roles, societal expectations, and Hamlet's own flawed perceptions.
+To give you an idea, a quote like, “Frailty, thy name is woman!” could be a strong starting point, opening the door to discuss gender roles, societal expectations, and Hamlet's own flawed perceptions.

 II.
 Crafting a Powerful Thesis Statement: Guiding Your Argument